Quiz: How Respectful And Inclusive Is Your Workplace?

 Introduction

-Creating a truly respectful and inclusive workplace requires intention, awareness, and ongoing commitment, whether in a small business or a large organization.
-This self-assessment tool will help you evaluate your workplace's current practices and identify both strengths and opportunities for growth.
+Creating a respectful and inclusive workplace takes intention, awareness, and ongoing commitment, whether in a small business or a large organization.
+This self-assessment tool will help you evaluate your workplace’s current practices and identify both strengths and opportunities for improvement.

-For each question below, choose the response that most closely reflects your workplace based on what you've observed or experienced.
-The questions apply to all types of work environments - from retail floors to construction sites, remote teams to manufacturing facilities.
+For each question below, choose the response that most closely reflects your workplace based on what you’ve observed or experienced.
+The questions apply to all types of work environments, from retail floors to construction sites, and from remote teams to manufacturing facilities.
 After completing all questions, count how many A, B, and C responses you selected to determine your results.

-Note: This assessment can be used by anyone in the workplace, regardless of your role or position.
-The insights gained can help inform personal actions, team discussions, and/or organizational initiatives.
+Note: This assessment can be used by anyone in the workplace, regardless of role or position.
+The insights gained can support personal actions, team discussions, and organizational improvements.

-Take as much time as you need to consider your workplace culture.
-When you're ready, start the quiz!
+Take as much time as you need.
+When you’re ready, begin the quiz.

-This quiz asks ten questions about your workplace practices and employee interactions.
-Take a moment to ponder each question then select the statement (A, B, or C) that you believe best match the realities of your workplace.
+This quiz includes ten questions about workplace practices and employee interactions.
+Consider each question, then select the statement (A, B, or C) that best reflects your workplace.

 Keep track of the number of A, B, and C responses.